 - You are backing up servers across all your existing and new remote offices for the first time.

 - You want to reduce the downtime for mission-critical restores.

-- Faster restores: Data residing on Phoenix CloudCache can be restored during the predefined retention period.
+- Faster restores: Data residing on CloudCache can be restored during the predefined retention period.
 It also reduces the demand for WAN bandwidth.